18F/atf-eregs/docs/customization.rst

 ``full_footer.html``, ``logo.html``, etc. Similarly, ``about.html`` defines
 the content present on the "About" page.

 Templates in the atf-eregs repository provide customizations that override the core templates provided by the generic/non-agency-specific eRegulations libraries.
 For example, the ``about.html`` file in the atf-eregs repository only contains part of the content you see live on the ATF eRegulations "about" page.
-This is because most of that "about" page content is provided by the ``about.html`` template in the shared/non-agency-specific library.
+This is because most of that "about" page content is provided by the ``about.html`` template in the shared/non-agency-specific library (``regulations-site``).

 In other words: eRegs supports customized templates primarily through `overriding`.
 A base set of templates are provided, broken into components we expect agencies would